-Condition Cauca/Pacalutian Condition Cause/Resolution Some settings in the settings file are being ignored while other settings are being used properly, AND the setting being ignored is one or more of the AGC settings.
-CAUSE: The user changed the AGC setting(s), which were placed in the backup/restore file of the user.
+Condition Cause/Resolution Some settings in the settings file are being ignored while other settings are being used properly, CAUSE: The user changed the AGC setting(s), which were placed in the backup/restore file of the user.
 RESOLUTION: The user can reset the AGC value(s) back to the desired setting(s), or the backup file can be edited to delete the custom AGC settings.
 Telephone power is interrupted while the telephone is saving the application file and the HTTP/HTTPS application stops responding.
 CAUSE: The HTTP/HTTPS server stops responding if power is interrupted while a telephone is saving the application file.
 RESOLUTION: Restart the HTTP/HTTPS server, as applicable.
 The user indicates an application or option is not available.
 CAUSE: The 46xxsettings script file is not pointed to accurately, or is not properly administered to allow the application.
 RESOLUTION: Assuming the user is meant to have that application, verify the 46xxsettings script file is properly specified for your system, including case if your file server is UNIX or LINUX, and extension.
-Then, verify all the relevant parameters indicated in Table 7 of the Avaya one-XTM Deskphone Edition for 9600 Series IP Telephones Administrator Guide, are accurately specified in the 46xxsettings file.
+Then, verify all the relevant parameters indicated in Table 7 of the Avaya one-X Deskphone Edition for 9600 Series IP Telephones Administrator Guide, are accurately specified in the 46xxsettings file.
 User data disappeared when the user logged off one telephone and logged into another telephone.
 CAUSE: The second telephone is unable to access the backup file.
-RESOLUTION: Verify that the first telephone created a backup file by checking that the appropriate administration was done in accordance with Chapter 7 of the Avaya one-X TM Deskphone Edition for 9600 Series IP Telephones Administrator Guide.
+RESOLUTION: Verify that the first telephone created a backup file by checking that the appropriate administration was done in accordance with Chapter 7 of the Avaya one-X [®] Deskphone Edition for 9600 Series IP Telephones Administrator Guide.
 Then verify that the second telephone is administered to retrieve data from the same location as the first telephone.
-Again, check that the appropriate administration was done in accordance with Chapter 7 of the Avaya one-X TM Deskphone Edition for 9600 Series IP Telephones Administrator Guide.
+Again, check that the appropriate administration was done in accordance with Chapter 7 of the Avaya one-X [®] Deskphone Edition for 9600 Series IP Telephones.
+Administration was done in accordance with Chapter 7 of the Avaya one-X [®] Deskphone Edition for 9600 Series IP Telephones.
+Administrator Guide.
 Finally, verify that the HTTP/HTTPS server on which the backup file is located is operational and accessible from the second telephone.
-5 of 6
+Condition Cause/Resolution -- --- --- -- -- -- -- -- -- -- -- The user reports SBI labeled when they st M24 buttons are not nould be.
+CAUSE: Improper administration on the call server.
+RESOLUTION: Verify correct administration.
+The user reports personalized labels cannot be placed on the SBM24 buttons, AND the user has tried using the Program AD button feature.
+CAUSE: Improper administration on the call server.
+RESOLUTION: Verify correct administration.
+AND the user has tried using the Personalize Labels option on the telephone.
+CAUSE: The user has been pressing the SBM24 button to indicate which button to relabel.
+RESOLUTION: The user should use the list displayed on the telephone, scroll to highlight the desired button label, and press either OK or the corresponding 9630/9630G line button.
+The user reports inability to access Contacts or backed-up Call Log entries, or user options.
+AND the user is registered via a USB login.
+CAUSE: The telephone is working as designed.
+RESOLUTION: Remove the USB device and log in locally.
+The user reports that pressing "My Pictures" causes the default (Avaya) or administered (custom) screensaver to appear, AND the user is registered via a USB login.
+CAUSE: One or more files in the USB pictures directory are not in proper .jpg format or are too large for the given telephone to display.
+RESOLUTION: Check the file format and verify that height/width limits as specified in the User Guide are followed.
+6 of 6